turingschool/front-end-curriculum/lessons/module-2/scope-2-scopes-and-scope-chain.md

 ## Scope Chain

 Whenever a variable is used, the JavaScript interpreter traverses the `scope chain` until it finds an entry for that variable.
-Traversal on the scope chain always starts in the most immediate (local) scope and moves towards the global space.
+Traversal on the scope chain always starts in the most immediate scope and moves towards the global space.
 Note that the scope chain is initialized during the "creation phase" of the interpreter running through the code.
 Let's see an example of this in action!

 <section class="call-to-action">
 ### In Breakout Groups